 But be careful.
 The market is so huge that it is easy to fall into the pitfalls of failure.
 It is not as simple as buying computers and opening your I-cafe.
 Get proper internet cafe information and see if this business is for you.

-Who comprise your target market - school children, high school or college students, girls, boys, office workers, parents?
+Will your business cater to school children, high school or college students, girls, boys, office workers, parents?
 Each market has specific needs.
 For example, male students use the internet for research, but they also play online games.

 Good location captures a bigger market.
 If you target students, being near the schools is ideal.
-But ask your city or town on local laws about this.
-Otherwise, get a place where your market has easy access to you.
+But ask your city, town or barangay council on local laws about this.
+Otherwise, get a place where your market has easy access to your business.

 The users' surfing or gaming experience will tell if they will be repeat customers.
 The PC specs affect surfing or gaming speed.
 Invest on processors, motherboards and video cards that will not be phased out in 2-3 years.